 David said to the Philistine, "You come against me with sword and spear and javelin, but I come against you in the name of the Lord Almighty, the God of the armies of Israel, whom you have defied.
-This day the Lord will hand you over to me, and I'll strike you down and cut off your head . . . and the whole world will know that there is a God in Israel.
-All those gathered here will know that is not by sword or spear that the Lord saves, for the battle is the Lord's and he will give all of you into our hands."
+This day the Lord will hand you over to me, and I'll strike you down and cut off your head ... and the whole world will know that there is a God in Israel.
+All those gathered here will know that it is not by sword or spear that the Lord saves, for the battle is the Lord's and he will give all of you into our hands."

 As the Philistine moved closer to attack him, David ran quickly toward the battle line to meet him.
 Reaching into his bag and taking out a stone, he slung it and struck the Philistine in the forehead.
 The stone sank into his forehead, and he fell face down on the ground.
 So David triumphed over the Philistine with a sling and a stone, without a sword in his hand he struck down the Philistine and killed him . . .
-When the Philistines saw that their hero was dead, they turned and ran. (vv.
-17:40-51)
+When the Philistines saw that their hero was dead, they turned and ran.
+(I Samuel 17:40-51)

-- Remember: You will be David, a Philistine, a Hebrew soldier, or the king.
+- 2. When you begin writing your narrative, keep in mind that you are David, a Philistine, a Hebrew soldier, or the king.
 Put yourself in his place and write as if you are that person.
-Include your emotions, thoughts, and feelings. - On your "David and Goliath Worksheet," write out a list telling the sequence of events.
+Include your emotions, thoughts, and feelings. - On your "David and Goliath Brainstorming Worksheet" (p.
+15-5), write out a list telling the sequence of events.
 Figuring that each item in your list will probably be a sentence, you will be able to decide what information to eliminate and what to keep.
 Remember, write only what your character knows.
-You may only use the information on these pages. - Use concrete, specific, descriptive words - Use different kinds of sentence starters and sentence variations.
-Each paragraph must use five of these SENTENCE STARTERS. - subject-verb sentence - sentence beginning with a present participle ("-ing") - sentence beginning with a prepositional phrase - sentence beginning with an adverb (see "Adverbs" or "-ly' Adverbs" word lists) - sentence beginning with paired adjectives (You can find many excellent ideas for paired adjectives in your "Characteristics/Expressions/ Behaviors" and "Emotions" word lists.
-Use them to describe one of the characters in the narrative, not the scenery, the pebbles, or the armor.) - sentence beginning with a subordinate conjunction (though, as, because, if, since, though, unless, when, where, while)

-In addition, you must use all of these other variations somewhere in the composition.

-- sentence using a simile (no more than one in the entire paper) - sentence using an appositive - sentence of six words or less (this will be new for you---you may find it a challenge!)
+You may only use the information on these pages. - 4.
+Use concrete, specific, descriptive words - 5.
+Use different kinds of sentence starters and sentence variations.
+Each paragraph must use 5 of the following: - Subject-verb sentence - Sentence beginning with a present participle ("-ing") - Sentence beginning with a prepositional phrase - Sentence beginning with an adverb (see "Adverbs" word lists, pp. 1-2) - Sentence beginning with paired adjectives (You'll find excellent ideas for paired adjectives in your "Characteristics/Expressions/ Behaviors" or "Emotions" word lists, pp. 3-7 and pp. 9-10.)
+Use paired adjectives to describe one of the characters in the narrative, not the scenery, pebbles, or armor. - Sentence beginning with a subordinate conjunction (though, as, because, if, since, though, unless, when, where, while) - 6.
+In addition, you must use each of these other variations somewhere in the composition. - Simile (no more than one in the entire paper) - Appositive - Sentence of six words or fewer (this will be new for you---you may find it a challenge!)

-□ Practice writing concisely.
+- 7. Practice writing concisely.
 Eliminate all unnecessary sentences, words, or phrases.
 Keep your descriptions crisp and clear, yet simple.
-You do not need to cover the entire story in your narrative.
-Be willing to cross out anything that does not add to the tone of the story.

-□ Be sure your tenses agree.
+You don't need to cover the entire story in your narrative.
+Be willing to cross out anything that does not add to the tone of the story. - 8.
+Be sure your tenses agree.
 Choose one tense and stick with it.

-(Hint: Read your "sloppy copy" out loud and listen for accidental changes in tense.)
+▶ Hint: Read your sloppy copy out loud and listen for accidental changes in tense.

-□ Write an interesting title.
+9. Write an interesting title.
 "David and Goliath" may be adequate, but it is certainly not descriptive.
 See what you can do!